Nose Slant Strong

 Every position's job

-Slant hard into the strong A gap on the snap
+Slant hard play-side into the strong A-gap, disrupt the center's block and penetrate.

 How to teach it